 - How does formal education, expertise, and training relate to this care situation?

 How many family caregivers find themselves standing in a hospital room or a nursing home room with a loved one in distress?
-Community staff are rushing in and out of the room to provide treatment.
-None of these nurses and other care staff are the final decision maker who has to live with a high stress decision.
+Community staff is rushing in and out of the room to provide treatment.
+None of these nurses and other care staff are the final decision maker who has to live with a high-stress decision.
 Not all healthcare employees have been in the situation of a family caregiver having to make a life or death decision.